oneconvergence/dkube-examples/chest-xray/README.md

 - You can view the results by selecting the Katib icon on the far right of the Run

 > **Note** You can create a Model Monitor by following the steps at [Create a Model Monitor](./README-monitor-nb.md)

+## 7. Create Resources for Pipeline and Monitor

+This section sets up the resources and global variable definitions to enable a Pipeline Run and Model Monitor.

+- Within the `JupyterLab` tab, open `resources.ipynb`
+- Change the following variables in the 3rd cell `User-Defined Variables`
+  - DKUBE_TRAINING_CODE_NAME = "<your-code-repo>"
+  - DKUBE_DATASET_NAME = "<your-dataset-repo>"
+  - DKUBE_MODEL_NAME = "<your-model-name>"
+  - Leave the other variables at their current value
+- `Run All Cells'

+## 8. Run a Kubeflow Pipeline

+This section executes a Pipeline to train and deploy a model.

+- Within the `JupyterLab` tab, open `train-and-deploy.ipynb`
+- `Run all Cells` <br><br>
+- Select `Pipelines` on the left menu
+- Select `Runs` tab on the top

+You will see your Pipeline listed as being executed.
+When the Pipeline is complete, both steps will have a green checkmark.

+- Select the `Deployments` menu on the left
+- Your new Deployment will appear, with the name `<your-user-name>-chest-xray`